 Workmate – portable / collapsible worktable that is geared for easy clamping.
 Fabulous piece!

-When purchasing new tools, hold them in the store first, so you can check out their weight.
+When purchasing new tools, hold them in your hands in the store first, so you can check out their weight.

-Wear tighter fitting clothing when working to avoid getting caught in the blades or spinning apparatus.
+Wear tighter fitting clothing when working with tools to avoid getting caught in the blades or spinning apparatus.

 Tie long hair back.